OffchainLabs/nitro/docs/intro/intro.md

 An Arbitrum AnyTrust chain doesn’t have the same decentralization / trustlessness / permissionless security guarantees of a Rollup chain, and thus can offer lower fees.
 Rollup and AnyTrust are similar in many ways, though have one key difference: whereas in Rollup, all data is posted on L1 (which allows anyone to permissionless join as a validator), in AnyTrust, data is managed off-chain.
 In the case of a challenge, an AnyTrust chain reverts back to “rollup mode”; the security assumption here is that at least 2 of the committee members are honest (i.e., they will provide the data when it’s necessary).
 Keeping the data off-chain in the happy/common case means the system can charge the user significantly lower fees.
 For applications that require high transaction throughput and don’t require the full decentralization that rollups provide, AnyTrust could be a sensible tradeoff.

-### So there's more than Arbitrum chain out there?
+### So there's more than one Arbitrum chain out there?
 Yep!
 The fact that multiple chains can run in parallel is a crucial perk to off-chain scaling technology.
 Currently, on Ethereum mainnet, there are 2 Arbitrum chains: one Arbitrum Rollup chain, called "Arbitrum One," and one AnyTrust chain, called "Nova"; users and developers can pick whatever suits their security / transaction cost needs.